MetaMask/SIPs/SIPS/sip-29.md

   // Ticker symbol of the asset's main unit.
   symbol: string;

-  // Whether the asset is native to the chain.
-  native: boolean;

   // Represents a fungible asset
   fungible: true;

-  // Base64 representation of the asset icon.
+  // data URI or URL representation of the asset icon.
-  iconBase64: string;
+  iconUrl: string;

   // List of asset units.
   units: FungibleAssetUnit[];